With your help, we can make this technology available across the UK. Here’s how genetic testing for cancer improves diagnosis and care.

 A six-month study was carried out which aimed to make genetic testing more accessible to patients.
 The results showed that ‘oncogenetic’ pathway was faster, and less expensive, than existing processes.
 This new pathway will soon be rolled out to other hospitals.

 "Genetic testing transformed my treatment"

 Claire was referred to The Royal Marsden after her breast cancer had returned and spread to her liver and spine.

 Before the genetic cause of my cancer was known, I was given chemotherapy which actually made my tumour grow.

-Then I was enrolled in a research study by Professor Rahman and given a genetic test as part of the enrolment process.
+Then I was enrolled in a research study and given a genetic test as part of the enrolment process.
 The results of that single test have been truly dramatic, transforming my treatment and making it much more effective.

 My cancer was actually triggered by a particular genetic mutation called BRCA2.
 Knowing my BRCA status meant my doctors could draw up a targeted treatment plan.
 This meant I could take part in a clinical trial for a drug specifically aimed at controlling BRCA2 cancers – I’ve now been in remission for 18 months.

 Ultimately we hope that the clinical and technological advancements we’re developing will be able to benefit patients anywhere in the NHS

 At the moment, access to genetic testing for cancer is very restricted but this is all set to change, thanks to new advances in DNA sequencing technology.